snabble/docs/file_import_formats.md

 ### products.csv

-The `products.cvs` contains one line per product.
+The `products.csv` contains one line per product.
 For the meaning of the fields refer the API documentation in [Products Management API](api_products.md)
 The exact behaviour of the importer and set of fields in the CSV interface have to be determined in the onboarding project.

 Example: